Higher representations and cornered Heegaard Floer homology: Introduction

 We consider Hecke algebras in \S\ref{se:Hecke}.
 We study in \S\ref{se:diffnilHecke} the differential algebra structure on nil Hecke algebras of Coxeter groups over a field of characteristic $2$ and we describe adjunctions for induction and restriction functors, in the case of finite Coxeter groups.
 An important fact is that those Hecke algebras are the graded algebras associated with the filtration of the group algebra with respect to the length function.
 The remainder of \S\ref{se:Hecke} is devoted to the case of symmetric groups and their affine versions.
 We introduce in \S\ref{se:positive} positive submonoids of the affine symmetric groups and we provide a description by generators and relations of their nil Hecke algebras.

 Section \S\ref{se:2reptheory} is devoted to the development of the $2$-representation theory of $\Ggl(1|1)^+$.
 We introduce the monoidal category $\CU$.
-Our main construction is that of a tensor product product operation on $2$-representations, and more generally, of a diagonal action given two (lax) commuting $2$-representation structures.
-We also consider a more complicated "dual" construction in \S\ref{se:dualdiagonal}.
+Our main construction is that of a tensor product operation on $2$-representations, and more generally, of a diagonal action given two (lax) commuting $2$-representation structures.
+We also consider a more complicated ``dual" construction in \S\ref{se:dualdiagonal}.
 In \S\ref{se:bimodule2rep}, we recast our functorial constructions into bimodule constructions.
-Note that our constructions work in the differential setting, but not in the usual differential graded setting.
+We formulate our constructions in the differential ungraded setting.

 In \S\ref{se:Hecke2rep}, we construct bimodules and $2$-representations associated with nil Hecke algebras.
 In \S\ref{se:regular2rep}, we describe explicitly the structures of $2$-representation coming from the left and the right action of the monoidal category $\CU$ on itself and we show that the diagonal category arising from these commuting left and right actions corresponds to Hecke algebras of positive affine symmetric groups.
 It is a remarkable fact that those can be recovered from the Hecke algebras of the ordinary symmetric groups.
 We introduce in \S\ref{se:nilHeckecat} a categorical version of affine symmetric groups and their Hecke algebras.